-Corporate finance may not seem glamorous or fraught with peril, but a company’s financial management is at the heart of its success.
+A company’s financial management is at the heart of its success.
 Corporate finance training goes beyond keeping employees up-to-date on developments in the world of finance.
-Effective corporate finance training keeps the heart of the company healthy, strong, and safe.
+Effective corporate finance training keeps the heart of your company healthy, strong, and safe.
+Here’s what it needs to include.

 Why is effective corporate finance training so important?

 The responsibilities of executives in corporate finance are immense.
 This division of a company deals with making important investment decisions that impact shareholders.
-Short- and long-term financial planning actions include making capital investments and working in investment banking to maximize returns for shareholders.
+Short- and long-term financial planning actions include making capital investments and maximizing returns for shareholders.

 These responsibilities come with substantial risks.
 These days, the news is filled with reports of cybersecurity breaches and fraud throughout the corporate world.
 In dealing with the finances of a company, corporate finance training that includes mitigating these risks is crucial.